How To Hold Employees Accountable:

 In the following guide, we’ll outline what it looks like to be accountable vs. lacking accountability, the difference between responsibility and accountability, the factors influencing an employee’s willingness to take accountability, and practical tips for creating a culture of accountability on your team.
 Let’s get started.

-What Is Accountability and How to Spot It
+What Is Accountability In The Workplace and How to Spot It

 An accountable employee makes a promise and follows it through, takes responsibility for their actions (good or bad!), owns their mistakes, and takes initiative without being told.
 They’re someone every leader wants to have on their team.